sparkutils/quality/docs/getting_started/running_on_databricks.md

 Use the 9.1.dbr build / profile, the artefact name will also end with _9.1.dbr.
 OSS 3.1 do not need to worry about this and should not use this profile.

 Databricks has back-ported TreePattern including the final nodePatterns in HigherOrderFunction and 3.2's Conf class.
 As such very old versions of non-opensource Quality (<=0.5.0) will fail with AbstractMethodError's when lambda's are used are 9.1 as the OSS binary version of HigherOrderFunction does not have nodePattern.
-Similarly the quality_testshade jar must use the 9.1.dbr version due to Conf changes.
+Similarly, the quality_testshade jar must use the 9.1.dbr version due to Conf changes.

 The 9.1.dbr build class files are built on the fake TreePattern and HigherOrderFunction present in the 9.1.dbr-scala source directory, they are however removed in the jar.